Claude Code Security Audit: Find & Fix OWASP Vulnerabilities in Minutes — Claude Skills 360 Blog

 Conclusion

-Security audits don’t require expensive consultants anymore.
-Claude Code can identify vulnerabilities, explain their impact, and suggest fixes in hours instead of weeks.
+Security audits don’t require $15K consultants anymore.
+Claude Code identifies vulnerabilities, explains impact, and generates fixes — in hours, not weeks.

-Your audit will likely find issues.
-That’s expected.
-The value isn’t in a perfect score — it’s in knowing what’s wrong so you can fix it before it becomes a breach.
+Your audit will find issues.
+That’s the point.
+The value isn’t a perfect score — it’s knowing what’s wrong before attackers do.

 Back to Blog